SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The south wall of Grace Cathedral San Francisco has a number of colorful murals.
 These are on your left when you enter.

-You will find a Labyrinth both inside and outside.
-A Labyrinth is a divine imprint found in many religious locations throughout the world.
+You will find a labyrinth both inside and outside of the church.
+A labyrinth is a divine imprint found in many religious locations throughout the world.

 You can visit any day during the week.
 They are open:

 They do not allow visitors to tour the church during their regularly scheduled masses.
-The times are posted outside the doors so you can quickly check them before entering for your visit.
+Those times are posted outside the doors so you can quickly check them before entering for your visit.

 When you enter, make sure you pick up the free visitor's guide.
 It includes a helpful map with locations of all the key features throughout the church.